atleast4IQ/WoL-server/README.md

 http://<server-ip>:5000/<mac-address>
 ```

-## Response
-- On success: Displays a confirmation and closes the window.

-- On error: Returns an error message and HTTP 400.

 ## Notes
 - Ensure WOL is enabled in BIOS and on the network adapter.
 - With PORT Forwarding this tool can be accessed from outside the local network (USE AT YOUR OWN RISK)